• Skip to primary navigation

 Poaching water with shrimp cooking.

-Once the water has been boiling for several minutes in order to develop flavors from the aromatics, remove the pot from the burner.
-Wait one minute and then put the shrimp into the hot water and let steep for 2 to 3 minutes.
+Once the water has been boiling for several minutes to develop flavors from the aromatics, remove the pot from the burner.
+Wait one minute and then put the shrimp into the hot water and let them steep for 2 to 3 minutes.
 You can tell when the shrimp is cooked by the color of the flesh.
 A pinkish opaque is what you are looking for and there is no longer any gray.

 Poached shrimp ready for the shells to be removed.